 - For each index combination, the algorithm enumerates all possible permutations of thickness candidates, using discretized thickness values.

-Once the “clustered” candidate stacks are generated, they are refined using Adam.
+Once the “clustered” candidate stacks are generated, they are refined using AdamW.

 By jointly perturbing clusters of layers instead of adjusting them individually, ClusterRefinement can escape shallow local minima while still keeping the total number of layers fixed.